dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 ## Compiled bindings in code

 Bindings written in code typically use string paths that are resolved at runtime with reflection.
-However, the <xref:Microsoft.Maui.Controls.BindableObjectExtensions.SetBinding%2A> extension method has an overload that defines bindings using a `Func` argument instead of a string path:
+However, the <xref:Microsoft.Maui.Controls.BindableObjectExtensions.SetBinding%2A> extension method also has an overload that defines bindings using a `Func` argument instead of a string path:

 ```csharp
 MyLabel.SetBinding(Label.TextProperty, static (Entry entry) => entry.Text);